thasquirrie/Taskify/README.md

 ## Overview

-Taskify is a backend application where authenticated users are allowed create, read, update, delete tasks.
+Taskify is a backend application where authenticated users are allowed to create, read, update, delete tasks.

 ## Getting Started